Removing Objects from a Bucket

 • (optional) profile: The named profile you want to use, created when configuring AWS CLI.
 For more information, see Installing and Configuring AWS CLI.

-• bucket: The name of the bucket.
+• bucket: The name of the bucket from which you want to remove an object.

 • key: The name of the object in the bucket.